AdamPrzychodni/food-crisis-early-warning-system-research/docs/04_research_design.md

 * **Data Preprocessing:**
     * **News Article Cleaning:** A standardized text preprocessing function will be developed and applied to the `body` column of both news DataFrames.
 This function will remove HTML tags, normalize whitespace, and remove URLs/special characters.
     * **Sentence Tokenization:** The cleaned text of each article will be segmented into a list of sentences using a **custom regular expression**.
-This dependency-free approach ensures consistent tokenization across different environments by splitting the text based on common sentence-ending punctuation (e.g., periods, question marks, exclamation points).
+This dependency-free approach ensures consistent tokenization across different environments by splitting the text based on common sentence-ending punctuation.

+---

 ## Implementation of the Pipeline

-### **Stage 2: Multilingual Risk Factor Extraction**
+### **Stage 2: Multilingual Risk Factor Extraction (Coarse-to-Fine)**

-* **Model Selection:**
+This stage is implemented as a two-step, "coarse-to-fine" process to ensure both efficiency and accuracy.

+* **Step 2a: Coarse Semantic Filtering**
+    * **Objective:** To intelligently reduce the dataset size by pre-selecting only the most relevant articles for the computationally intensive classification stage.
+    * **Model:** A lightweight, multilingual sentence-embedding model, `paraphrase-multilingual-MiniLM-L12-v2`.
+    * **Library:** The implementation will be handled using the `SentenceTransformer` library.
+    * **Execution:** The 167 English risk factors and all article bodies will be encoded into a shared multilingual vector space.
+A high-speed `util.semantic_search` will identify articles with a semantic similarity score above a threshold of **0.25**, creating a smaller, high-relevance corpus.

+* **Step 2b: Fine-Grained Zero-Shot Classification**
+    * **Objective:** To perform a deep analysis on the filtered articles to extract specific risk factor mentions.
-    * **Model:** We will use the `facebook/xlm-roberta-base` model, a powerful multilingual transformer.
+    * **Model Selection:** We will use the **`MoritzLaurer/mDeBERTa-v3-base-mnli-xnli`** model, a state-of-the-art multilingual model highly optimized for zero-shot classification tasks.
-    * **Library:** The implementation will be handled through the `pipeline` function from the Hugging Face `transformers` library, specifically using the `zero-shot-classification` task.
+    * **Library:** The implementation will be handled through the `pipeline` function from the Hugging Face `transformers` library.
-    * **Execution:** For each sentence, the pipeline will be run with the 167 English risk factors as `candidate_labels`.
-A confidence threshold of **0.80** will be set to classify a sentence as containing a risk mention.
+    * **Execution:** All sentences from the filtered articles will be processed in batches for efficiency.
+The pipeline will be run with the 167 risk factors as `candidate_labels`, and a confidence threshold of **0.80** will be required to classify a sentence as containing a risk mention.

 * **Output:**
     * A `pandas` DataFrame with columns: `article_id`, `date`, `sentence_text`, `risk_factor`, and `confidence_score`.